yangh567/level4-project/template/plan.md

 3. try to do the project with machine learning method first

 * **Week 11 [PROJECT WEEK]**
+1. Implement the todo item written in the last code
+2. Realize the fusion of our sbs and matrix features
+3. DL-based method scale

 * **Week 12 [PROJECT WEEK]** Status report submitted.